Anthuriums are one of the most misleading plants in the entire Araceae family.

 The antithesis of phosphorus-rich fertilizers, these usually have a high nitrogen and potassium content but are low in phosphorus.

-This encourages general growth of the plant and can improve bloom health but will not produce as big of blooms.
+This encourages general plant growth and can improve bloom health but will not produce as big of blooms.

 Good choices for this are ratios such as 20-7-20 in either granular or liquid form.